Why Do Footballers Wear Black Armbands?

 Conclusion

-Footballers wearing black armbands are a common symbol of respect for all those they are connected to during a time of grief.
+Footballers wear black armbands as a symbol of respect during a time of grief.
 It is also a way for people to show solidarity and connect in times of need.